Welcome to Lea Gardens

 • News and Events

-As part of your visit, be sure to enjoy the delights of our Tea Garden Café, which serves light lunches as well as delicious home-made cakes.
+As part of your visit, be sure to enjoy the delights of our Teashop, which serves tea, coffee, cold drinks and light lunches as well as delicious home-made cakes.
 The tables on the Terrace offer stunning views of the Gardens.
-For more details, see our Café page.
+For more details, see our Teashop page.

 Have a look at this video of our garden, kindly taken and made available by one of our visitors.